Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: System Model

-We consider a multicast network, as illustrated in Fig. \ref{Fig: Multicast Network}.
 The system operates for an infinite horizon of discrete slotted time $t\in\mathbb{N}$, where $\mathbb{N}$ is the set of all natural numbers.
-We characterize the network topology by a dynamic (undirected) graph, and the graph at time $t$ is denoted as $\mathcal{G}_t= \{\mathcal{V}_t, \mathcal{E}_t\}$, where $\mathcal{V}_t$ represents the set of nodes and $\mathcal{E}_t$ represents the set of undirected links.
+We characterize the network topology by a dynamic (undirected) graph.
+The graph at time $t$ is denoted as $\mathcal{G}_t= \{\mathcal{V}_t, \mathcal{E}_t\}$, where $\mathcal{V}_t$ represents the set of nodes and $\mathcal{E}_t$ represents the set of undirected links.
 There are three distinct categories of nodes in each $\mathcal{V}_t$: \begin{itemize} \item \textbf{The Source Node.} The network includes a designated source node that generates updates for a multicast group, e.g., a video streaming server.
-Assume that the source node can generate at least one update packet for each destination at each time slot. \item \textbf{Router Nodes.} Router nodes are responsible for forwarding update packets to destinations.
+We assume that the source node can generate at least one update packet for each destination at each time slot. \item \textbf{Router Nodes.} Router nodes are responsible for forwarding update packets to destinations.
 The forwarding process is based on multicast routing decisions. \item \textbf{Destination Nodes.} Destination nodes are expected to receive status updates continuously from the source node, e.g., subscribers in a video streaming service.
 The set of destinations at time $t$ is denoted as $\mathcal{U}_t \subset \mathcal{V}_t$. \end{itemize} \begin{Remark} Multicast communication can be classified into two types: source-specific multicast and group-shared multicast \cite{sahasrabuddhe2000multicast}.
 The above network setting can also be applied to group-shared multicast, where the source node is the node that sends data to other destinations at time $t$.
-When multiple sources transmit simultaneously, we consider the transmitting process for each of them independently. \end{Remark} This setting applies to various scenarios.
-For example, consider a virtual reality experiment in which users are attending a live performance.
-Another example is the intelligent transportation system, where a traffic management center multicasts real-time traffic updates to multiple vehicles or roadside units. \textbf{Network Dynamics.} Real-world networks often exhibit \textit{dynamic behaviors}.
-For instance, in wireless networks, topology changes due to node mobility or link instability.
-We assume that the network topology $\mathcal{G}_t$ follows a stochastic process.
-This assumption has been widely adopted (e.g., \cite {sinha2016throughput}).
-We first define the link indicator $\sigma(e, t)$ as follows:
+When multiple sources transmit simultaneously, we consider the transmitting process for each of them independently. \end{Remark}